-As a matter of fact, there are many ideas to choose from.
-Most of these quaint and touching customs were intended to bless the new couple with good fortune, expressing the fond wishes of their loved ones.
+As a matter of fact, there are many Celtic wedding customs to choose from.
+Most of these quaint and touching traditions were intended to bless the new couple with good fortune, expressing the fond wishes of their loved ones.
 As a modern Celtic couple, you can pick and choose.
 Prioritize your favorites and consider how the entire scope of your ceremony and wedding reception can incorporate them.
 You may decide that just one or two items are worth including.
 You want the right elements, not ALL elements otherwise the proceedings may become too complicated and you may get frazzled.

 The Best Man, or another friend, should give the couple a clock to represent longevity.
-This harkens back to when clocks were new and very expensive -- a significant contribution to the newlyweds’ new household.
+This hearkens back to when clocks were new and very expensive — a significant contribution to the newlyweds’ new household.
 You may see timepieces marketed as “wedding clocks” today because of this old custom.
-Mondernly, a pocketwatch is sometimes given as a more personal gift to the groom.
-Another symbol of longevity is the infinite (or infinity) knot used as a design on many celtic wedding bands.
+Modernly, a pocket-watch is sometimes given as a more personal gift to the groom.
+Another symbol of longevity is the infinite (or infinity) knot used as a design on many Celtic wedding bands.

 Before the big day, the bride should receive a Luckenbooth pin.
 These brooches, shaped like a heart topped by a crown, were originally symbols of betrothal (a Scottish equivalent of the Irish Claddagh).
-The curious name comes from the “locked booths” of the jewlers along the Royal Mile in Edinburg from whom the would-be groom would buy the item.
+The curious name comes from the “locked booths” of the jewelers along the Royal Mile in Edinburgh from whom the would-be groom would buy the item.
 Like an engagement ring, it represented an investment and serious commitment.
 The Luckenbooth may be pinned to the bride during the ceremony.
-And this is one of those Celtic wedding customs linked to heirlooms and the future — the keepsake is often pinned to the shawl of the couple’s baby at its christening.
+And this is one of those Celtic wedding customs linked to heirlooms and the future — the keepsake is often pinned to the swaddling of the couple’s baby at its christening.

 In old times, a bride would give her groom a shirt, the “wedding sark”.
-This probably harkens back to medieval times when the women of the household made all the clothing for the family.
+This probably hearkens back to medieval times when the women of the household made all the clothing for the family.
 The sark represented her love and commitment and also advertised her domestic skills.
-(Similarly, this is why you wear new clothes in Easter Sunday -- they indicated that the household was content and that the womenfolk had been secure and productive during the long winter months) In return, the groom would buy the wedding dress.
-Nowadays, mutual gifts of clothing can be a fun as well as well as meaningful gesture.
+(Similarly, this is why you wear new clothes in Easter Sunday — they indicated that the household was content and that the womenfolk had been secure and productive during the long winter months) In return, the groom would buy the wedding dress.
+Nowadays, mutual gifts of clothing can be a fun, as well as meaningful, gesture.
 It could be items to wear during the ceremony, or “for fun” things to change into for the reception or the first day of the honeymoon.

 Tartan is always on proud display at a Celtic wedding: the groom’s kilt, binding the bouquet, sashes or rosettes for the bridesmaids, table and altar cloths…it can be everywhere!
 We already mentioned using a bit of tartan cloth for a Handfasting, but there is more one may do.
 Often, the groom’s ensemble will include a Fly Plaid (the cape-like tartan thrown over the shoulder and secured with a large brooch).
 During the ceremony, especially during vows or the homily, the groom may drape his fly plaid over the bride’s shoulder.
 Alternately, he may present her with a sash or shawl in his family tartan so that as they leave the altar together, they match.
 Another variation is for the bride to pin the fly plaid on the groom (especially if it is her family’s tartan).
 Other family members or an officiant may also present tartan to the bride and/or groom.
 There really is no wrong way to use this beautiful and symbolic cloth.

 At the conclusion of the wedding you may want to host a Scramble.
-It’s quite simple; the groom, or sometimes the bride’s father or Best Man, takes coins from his sporran and tosses them about for the childen at the gathering to “scramble” for.
+It’s quite simple; the groom, or sometimes the bride’s father or Best Man, takes coins from his sporran and tosses them about for the children at the gathering to “scramble” for.
 This gesture demonstrates generosity, which was heavily linked to good fortune in ancient times.
-It can be a fun alternative to throwing rice or bird seed at the couple, or done in conjunction.
+It can be a fun alternative to throwing rice or bird seed at the couple, or done in conjunction with that.

-In a traditional Scottih wedding, the couple are not so much introduced at the reception as paraded in.
+In a traditional Scottish wedding, the couple are not so much introduced at the reception as paraded in.
 And everyone takes part.
 This is known as the “Scottish Grand March” and it really counts as the first dance of the evening.
 As Celtic wedding customs go, it is one of the most impressive and fun.
 The bagpiper will play a foursome reel (sometimes leading the procession as well).The newly-weds enter the hall first, hand in hand.
 They are followed by the wedding party, then the parents, and finally the guests.
 The reel can continue as long as people like.
 It often wraps up with the guests forming a circle around the room.
 As the music continues, the bride leads her father or grandfather to the center of the floor for their Father-Daughter Dance.
 Guests can clap along, or you can transition to more modern music.
 This ritual really builds excitement and energy and allows everyone to be involved.